-In its 27th year, the Heartland International Film Festival is widely regarded for its rich slate of independent films, filmmaker support, cash prizes, Academy Award® qualification status, and Hoosier hospitality:
+The Heartland International Film Festival is widely regarded for its rich slate of independent films, filmmaker support, cash prizes, and Hoosier hospitality:

 Heartland International Film Festival FAQs